- Search The Registry

 Moyano’s mother laundered clothes for a living.
 She grew up with six siblings: Rodolfo, Raul, Carlos, Narda, Eduardo, and Martha.
-For many years Maria Elena wanted to be a secretary, but her mother would insist of her to study law.
-Gustavo, her husband insisted her to apply at Garcilaso de la Vega University so she could study sociology.
+For many years Maria Elena wanted to be a secretary, but her mother insisted on her studying law.
+Gustavo, her husband, insisted she apply to Garcilaso de la Vega University so she could study sociology.

 Vaso de Leche (Glass of Milk) was an organization Maria Elena Moyano supported.
 This organization’s goal was to deliver milk to Lima's poor neighborhoods so that children could have at least one cup of milk a day.
-It is said, in the movie about her that when studying the poverty in Peru she denied God, and instead decided to believe in socialism.
+It is said in the movie about her that when studying poverty in Peru, she denied God and instead decided to believe in socialism.
 Moyano believed that soup kitchens were a form of expressing grievances.
 After actively confronting Maria Elena Moyano, she began to contemplate her death.
 She had good reason since many women activists in Peru were murdered.

-Maria Antenati Hilario, Juana Lopez and Margarita Astride de la Cruz were murdered for their attempt at change.
-The Shining Path (a revolutionary organization) began to tell her to leave her post, or she will die, and their guerrillas assassinated Maria Elena Moyano on February 15, 1992.
-She was killed in front of her son: Gustavo and her husband David Pineki.
+Maria Antenati Hilario, Juana Lopez, and Margarita Astride de la Cruz were murdered for their change attempts.
+The Shining Path (a revolutionary organization) began to tell her to leave her post or she will die, and their guerrillas assassinated Maria Elena Moyano on February 15, 1992.
+She was killed in front of her son: Gustavo, and her husband, David Pineki.

 Although only one of many atrocities committed during the most violent period of Peru's modern history, her death resulted in a public outcry.
 Thousands of people attended her funeral.
 Later, in a plaza in the center of Villa El Salvador, a statue honoring Moyano was erected, and her autobiography was published.
-The assassination of Moyano was one of the last major atrocities carried out by Shining Path.
-In September 1992, Guzmán was arrested and the leadership of the organization fell shortly thereafter.
+The assassination of Moyano was one of the last significant atrocities carried out by Shining Path.
+In September 1992, Guzmán was arrested, and the organization's leadership fell shortly thereafter.
 Subsequently, Shining Path was largely eradicated.
 Moyano has been honored through the Alberto Durant film after her death: Coraje (Courage).

-Peru, a country filled with violence, inequality and danger; Maria Elena Moyano proved to be a signal of hope when approximately 300,000 people accompanied her coffin.
+Peru is a country filled with violence, inequality, and danger; Maria Elena Moyano proved to be a signal of hope when approximately 300,000 people accompanied her coffin.